-The current flood insurance program was established by congress in 1968 and can be summarized as follows.
-Property owners can purchase insurance for their homes up to a maximum of $250,000 for the structure and $100,000 for contents.
-The rate that a particular homeowner pays is dependent on the flooding risk, which in our coastal community, is directly related to the elevation of the lowest finished floor (and major equipment such as a/c units, water-heaters, etc.).
-The government has been using decades-old Flood Insurance Rate Maps (FIRMs) to designate the level of risk which in turn determines the cost of insurance.
-New Rate Maps are currently being proposed for South Florida.
+Under this program that was initiated in1968, property owners can purchase insurance for their homes up to a maximum of $250,000 for the structure and $100,000 for the contents.
+The rate each homeowner pays is dependent on the flooding risk, which in our coastal community, is directly related to the elevation of the lowest finished floor (and major equipment such as a/c units, water heaters, etc.) The most recent Flood Insurance Rate maps were adopted in October, 2017 to designate the level of risk, which in turn determines the cost of insurance.

 In simplified terms, in Delray Beach most of the insured structures currently fall into two major designations corresponding to low and high risks of flooding: